dyoliya/last_look_premerge/README.md

 1. User enters:
    - Deal ID to be deleted.
    - Deal ID to be retained.
-2. App validates input (single numeric retained ID, numeric deleted ID).
+2. App validates input:
+   - Deal IDs must be numeric
+   - Deal IDs must exist in Pipedrive
 3. App fetches both deals from Pipedrive.
-4. User confirms the two deal titles/IDs.
+4. User confirms the two deal titles/IDs for initial validation.
-5. App enriches deleted-deal data with:
+5. App enriches the record of the deal to be deleted in the Google Sheet with the following fields:
-   - `Merged with Deal ID`
+   - `Merged with Deal ID` (Deal ID to be retained)
-   - `Snapshot Date` (America/Chicago)
+   - `Snapshot Date` (current timestamp in the America/Chicago timezone)
 6. App checks Google Sheet:
    - If deal already exists and uploaded -> block update.
    - If deal exists and not uploaded -> ask to update row.